ecikanek/PreReg_Info_Repository/README.md

 ## Additional Contributors

-Science is about collaboration with others and is a dialog rather than a monolog.
+Science is about advancing knowledge via collaboration.
 Thus, a large thank you to the following contributors is in order: